 Neamin Zeleke and Eritrean Opposition Infrastructure

-Neamin Zeleke is central to the criticism because his Eritrea relationship was not merely symbolic.
-Critics point to reports and interviews describing extended time in Eritrea during the Ginbot 7 period, including coordination and logistical activity connected to Ethiopian opposition forces.
-He also reportedly expressed appreciation for Eritrean support to Ethiopian opposition groups.
+Neamin Zeleke occupies a prominent place in this discussion because his relationship with Eritrea was not merely symbolic.
+Reports and interviews describe extended periods spent in Eritrea during the Ginbot 7 era, including coordination and logistical activities connected to Ethiopian opposition movements.
+He has also reportedly expressed appreciation for Eritrea’s support of Ethiopian opposition groups during that period.

 Exhibit 2: Neamin Zeleke pictured alongside Eritrean political figures including Isaias Afwerki.